 David Hurn appears in two of Ken Russell’s early productions.

-Hurn plays himself in blank">_Watch the Birdie (1963) opposite the model and actress Alita Naughton whom he was to marry in 1964.
-Hurn also appears in blank">_A House in Bayswater (1960), a 28 minute black and white film about the inhabitants of a five-story house that stands on a site earmarked for redevelopment into a bland office block, as was much of urban Britain at the time.
+Hurn plays himself in Watch the Birdie (1963) opposite the model and actress Alita Naughton whom he was to marry in 1964.
+Hurn also appears in A House in Bayswater (1960), a 28 minute black and white film about the inhabitants of a five-story house that stands on a site earmarked for redevelopment into a bland office block, as was much of urban Britain at the time.

 As the chains of tradition began to loosen during the swinging 60s David embarked on a series of photo shoots documenting British subcultures.
 Radical, even shocking for a British readership at the time, some of his black and white essays on the London gay community, strippers and drug addicts found a ready market in the new colour supplements.